SparrowClover33/SparrowClover33/README.md

 - Forsaken fans (this is more to minors because they are weird sometimes ngl)
 - MINORS who are in 18+ server (I think it's obvious why '-')
 - People who are harassing my friends
 - KittenSneeze fans (and that AU she made with Pomni), I liked her one song before but omg she made a mess and all and it's just wild how people still like her
+- Strade kins or whatever people who relate to him, like...who could be relating to that weirdo bruhh

 IWC:
 - People below 18 years old, I often hang out anyways in 18+, but just please then keep interactions to minimum after I compliment you or something before adding me on PT or somewhere else